supadupadao/jetton/docs/CONTRIBUTING.md

 # How to contribute to Jetton

-❤️ It's great that you are interested in this project!
+❤️ It's great that you are interested!
+Thank you for investing your time in this project!

 📖 This document is guideline for contributing to this repo.
-If you are looking for "How to work with jetton" please follow [this](PROCESSING.md) document
+If you are looking for "How to work with jetton" please follow [this](DEVELOPMENT.md) document

 ℹ️ The following text is mostly guideline and not rule.
 Use your best judgment, and feel free to propose changes to this document in a pull request.